askedrelic/libgreader/README.md

 	$ pip install virtualenvwrapper
 	$ mkvirtualenv venv-libgreader --no-site-packages

-Clone your fork and install the development requirements, required for running the tests:
+Checkout your fork and then run the tests:

-	$ pip install -r dev_requirements.txt

-Then run the tests:

 	$ python setup.py test